Bishop Creek Canyon

 LEAVE NO TRACE

 While the mountains seem rugged, they are actually quite fragile.
 Proper Leave No Trace habits help preserve the lands for those who follow in your footsteps.
 Please take out all your trash, including any used toilet paper.
 For human waste, dig and use a hole six inches deep and well away from trails, camps or areas such as dry stream beds where the water has the potential to flow during a storm.
 Never bury or burn your toilet paper.
-Finally, archeological resources are protected by law and should be left in place.
+Finally, archaeological resources are protected by law and should be left in place.